Symmetry fractionalization in the gauge mean-field theory of quantum spin ice: Discussion and future directions

-Our classification scheme can also be applied for less symmetric variants of the pyrochlore lattice like the breathing pyrochlore lattice~\cite{benton2015ground, savary2016quantum, tsunetsugu2017theory, essafi2017flat, ezawa2018higher, aoyama2019spin, chern2022competing}.
+Our classification scheme can also be applied for less symmetric variants like the pyrochlore lattice with the application of an electric field~\cite{Hurtubise2017Electric} or the breathing pyrochlore lattice~\cite{benton2015ground, savary2016quantum, tsunetsugu2017theory, essafi2017flat, ezawa2018higher, aoyama2019spin, chern2022competing}.
 There has been a revival of interest in breathing pyrochlore magnets due to proposals that they may stabilize QSLs with a rank-2 $U(1)$ tensor gauge structure and fractonic excitations~\cite{yan2020rank, han2022realization, zhang2022dynamical}.
 Many candidate pyrochlore materials have a breathing anisotropy~\cite{tanaka2014novel, okamoto2015magnetic, nilsen2015complex, lee2016multistage, kimura2014experimental, haku2016low, rau2018behavior}.
 It would be interesting to see how this breaking of the inversion symmetry could lead to potentially new GMFT classes and if a framework analogous to GMFT could be introduced for tensor gauge structures.

 Another exciting direction to take our construction is to apply it to the dipolar-octupolar case~\cite{huang2014quantum, benton2020ground, rau2019frustrated, patri2020theory}.
 There has been a tremendous interest in this case since the analyses of available data suggest that the pyrochlore compound Ce$_2$Zr$_2$O$_7$ is in a region of parameter space that is believed to stabilize the $\pi$-flux $U(1)$ octupolar QSI~\cite{gao2019experimental, bhardwaj2022sleuthing, smith2022case,gaudet2019quantum, hosoi2022uncovering}.
 However, even if the position of Ce$_2$Zr$_2$O$_7$ is well known in parameter space, there are still doubts regarding the nature its the ground state.
 Indeed, the compound is far from the perturbative Ising limit, where the theoretical prediction for the $\pi$-flux $U(1)$ octupolar QSI ground state is well established.
 It was further recently shown that many experimentally observed key features could be explained by an entirely different $\mathbb{Z}_2$ QSL state with bosonic excitations~\cite{desrochers2022competing}.
 It would then be interesting to apply our framework and compute the INS cross-section of the octupolar $\pi$-flux QSI state to see how it compares to measurements on Ce$_2$Zr$_2$O$_7$.